Lungren2/PyProcessor/README.md

 - Automatic file organization and renaming
 - Configuration profiles for different encoding scenarios
 - Detailed logging system
-- Dark/light theme that follows system settings

 - Server optimization for IIS, Nginx, and Linux systems with HTTP/3 support

 ## Requirements

 - Python 3.6 or higher
 - FFmpeg installed and available in PATH
-- PyQt5 for the graphical interface
-- tqdm for progress display in CLI mode
+- tqdm for progress display

-### Optional Dependencies

-- darkdetect for system theme detection
-- pyqtdarktheme for high-quality dark/light themes

 ## Installation